-- 1. Posters, fliers, etc., should be cleared and stamped "approved" by the Student Activities Office before they are placed in any campus location. - 2.
-The responsibility of bulletin board supervision rests with the Dean in each respective academic building. - 3.
-Outside interests (those seeking to post materials who are not students, staff, or faculty) should contact the Student Activities Office in the Harris-Jefferson Student Center. - 4.
-All unauthorized materials, outdated materials, or materials placed improperly (not on designed building bulletin boards), will be removed.
+1. Posters, fliers, etc., should be cleared and stamped "approved" by the Student Activities Office before they are placed in any campus location.
+It is preferred that individuals email a copy of a flier to studentactivities@bluefieldstate.edu for approval and then print as many copies as needed.

+- 2. The responsibility of bulletin board supervision rests with the Dean of each College in each respective academic building. - 3.
+Outside interests (those seeking to post materials who are not students, staff, or faculty) should contact the Office of Student Activities in the Harris-Jefferson Student Center. - 4.
+Signs, Posters, and fliers should be hung with blue painter's tape (or thumb tacks on bulletin boards). - 5.
+All unauthorized materials, outdated materials, or materials placed improperly (not on designed building bulletin boards), or materials hung using something that will damage walls will be removed.
 Unapproved areas include glass windows and entrance doors to campus buildings.